aryn-ai/sycamore/docs/source/index.rst

 Aryn Partitioning Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-`Sign-up here for free<https://www.aryn.ai/get-started>`_ to get an API Key.
+`Sign-up here for free <https://www.aryn.ai/get-started>`_ to get an API Key.

-we will need an Aryn Cloud API key, which we can get for free at aryn.ai/get-started.
+You will need an Aryn Cloud API key, which you can get for free `here <aryn.ai/get-started>`_.
 You will recieve the API key in your email inbox.

 Next, you can:

-**Use the Aryn Playground:** Visit `the Playground<https://play.aryn.cloud/partitioning>`_ and use the UI to see how the service segments, lables, and extracts data from your documents.
+**Use the Aryn Playground:** Visit `the Playground <https://play.aryn.cloud/partitioning>`_ and use the UI to see how the service segments, lables, and extracts data from your documents.

 |